 Town / Municipality: Santiago Matatlán

 Number of Liters in Distillation: 525 Liters

-Tasting Notes: Banana, cooked maguey and adobo on the nose.
+Tropical fruit notes, with a round mouth feel.
+Banana, cooked maguey and adobo on the nose.
 Quince and vanilla on the tongue, with the lingering lovely round sweetness of caramel.
 The slightest hint of spiciness and hot smoke.